dgursoy/coho/docs/usage/index.md

 # Using Coho

-Coho is designed to be flexible and extensible.
-Users can define their own components and experiments.
-It involves understanding
+Coho is designed with flexibility and extensibility in mind, allowing users to define their own experiments.
+This requires understanding the fundamentals of imaging setups, including defining the necessary operators and constructing a graph that simulates the imaging process effectively.

 ## Key Topics

 * **[Waves:](waves.md)** Wave objects and their properties
-* **[Operators:](operators.md)** Operators for wave propagation, interaction, and manipulation
+* **[Operators:](operators.md)** Operators acting on waves to modify them
+* **[Graphs:](graphs.md)** Graphs for combining operators to simulate complex imaging processes

 Each topic is covered in detail in its respective section.
-Start with [Quick Start](../quickstart.md) if you're new to coded holography or the Coho package before diving into the details.

-Also, check out the [Examples](../examples/index.md) section to see built-in pipelines.
+Start with [Quick Start](../quickstart.md) to kick off your first experiment.
+Also, check out the [Examples](../examples/index.md) section to see built-in graphs corresponding to common imaging setups.

 > **Note:**
 > Some documentation sections are still under development.
 If you find missing or incomplete information, please check our [GitHub repository](https://github.com/dgursoy/coho) for the latest updates or [submit an issue](https://github.com/dgursoy/coho/issues) to report the problem.